 Notes

-• Weigh the flour.
-It is important that you do not add too much flour to dough.
+• Weigh the Flour: It is important that you do not add too much flour to dough.
 I recommend using a kitchen scale.
 This is the best way to ensure perfect cinnamon rolls.

-• Make without a stand mixer.
-While I definitely prefer to make these with a mixer, if you do not have one, you can still make these by hand.
+• Make Without a Stand Mixer: While I definitely prefer to make these with a mixer, if you do not have one, you can still make these by hand.
 Use a large bowl and wooden spoon for Steps 7-9.
 For Step 10, knead by hand for about 5 minutes on a lightly floured surface.
 Add just enough flour to be able to handle the dough.

 Save this recipe!